Maitre-Pangolin/maitre-pangolin/README.md

 I'm Martin, a JS Full-Stack developer living in Montreal.

-🌱 After an engineering career I decided to change path to learn web development and the M/P ERN stack.
-I'm currently having a blast and learning a tons of stuff !
+🌱 After being an aerospace engineer for years, I decided to take my career in a new direction and deep dive into web development.
+Definitely the best decision of 2021, I am learning a ton of new fascinating things everyday, total blast!

+Current Roadmap:
+- **2020: Survive a global pandemy (still ongoing)**
+- **2021: Gain a deep understanding of MERN/PERN stacks and perfect my coding skills**
+- **2022: Become a professional web developer!**

-🎨 I'm also a digital artist, I like to create numerical artwork ranging from interactive art installation to drawings pen plotted thanks to my trusty AxiDraw, you can find some of my work on [Instagram](https://www.instagram.com/croc0smos/)
+🎨 As a digital artist, I also create numerical art ranging from interactive art installations to drawings pen plotted with my trusty AxiDraw.
+You can find some of my work on [Instagram](https://www.instagram.com/croc0smos/).

- 📫 How to reach me: martin.wasselet@gmail.com

- Feel free to contact me if you have any questions or just want to chat !
+ Feel free to contact me if you have any questions, feedback on a project or just want to chat !

- You can also go check my [portfolio](https://maitre-pangolin.github.io/Portfolio/).

- ### Language & Skills
+ ### Languages & Skills

  ---